aspose-cells/Aspose.Cells-Products/cells/en/java/conversion/xls-to-mhtml/_index.md

 {{% blocks/products/pf/agp/content h2="Save XLS to MHTML in Java Online for Free" %}}

-The following example demonstrates how to convert XLS to MHTML document format in Java.
+The following example demonstrates how to convert XLS to MHTML in Java.
 {{% blocks/products/pf/agp/text %}}

-Follow the easy steps to convert XLS file into MHTML format.
+Follow the easy steps to convert XLS to MHTML.
 Upload your XLS file, then simply save it as MHTML file.
 For both XLS reading and MHTML writing you can use fully qualified filenames.
 The output MHTML content and formatting will be identical to the original XLS document.

 {{% /blocks/products/pf/agp/text %}}